Grade 4

 Four Digit Products

-Directions: Using the digits 1-9, at most one time each, fill in the blanks to make a true multiplication equation.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Adina R

 Read More »